Breadcrumb

 Jordan Free Trade Agreement

-The United States and Jordan continue to benefit from an extensive economic partnership.
-A key element of this relationship is the United States-Jordan Free Trade Agreement (FTA), which entered into force on December 17, 2001, and was implemented fully on January 1, 2010.
-In addition, the Qualifying Industrial Zones (QIZs) program, established by the U.S. Congress in 1996, allows products to enter the United States duty free if manufactured in Jordan, Egypt, or the West Bank and Gaza, with a specified amount of Israeli content.
+The United States and Jordan continue to maintain a strong economic partnership.
+A key element of this relationship is the United States-Jordan Free Trade Agreement (FTA), which entered into force on December 17, 2001, and eliminated duties on January 1, 2010.

-U.S. goods exports to Jordan were an estimated $2.0 billion in 2017, up 34.5 percent from 2016.
+This FTA further benefits from Qualifying Industrial Zones (QIZs) established by Congress in 1996.
+The QIZ program allows products with a specified amount of Israeli content to enter the United States duty free if manufactured in Jordan, Egypt, or the West Bank and Gaza.
+U.S. goods exports to Jordan were an estimated $2.0 billion in 2024, up 35 percent from 2023.
 QIZ products account for about one percent of Jordanian exports to the United States.
 The QIZ share of these exports is declining relative to the share of exports shipped to the United States under provisions of the FTA.

 Documents